-The personal-finance site WalletHub recently ranked all 50 states on their suitability for summer road trips.
+Looking to plan a summer road trip?
+The personal-finance site WalletHub recently ranked all 50 states on their suitability for road trips in the summertime.
 The study measured 32 factors ranging from number of historic sites per capita to “Idealness of Summer Weather”.

 I’ve road tripped in each of the top four states during the summertime.
 They are: